jasonacox/Powerwall-Dashboard/README.md

 * Powerwall battery level: http://localhost:8675/soe
 * Key power data in CSV format (grid, home, solar, battery, batterylevel): http://localhost:8675/csv

+**Data Retention and Backups**
+InfluxDB is configured to use a 25-year retention policy (see [influxdb.sql](../influxdb/influxdb.sql)).
+It uses continuous queries to downsample Powerwall data and preserve disk space.
+However, this does not safeguard the data from accidental deletion or corruption.
+It is recommend that you set up a backup plan to snapshot the data for disaster recovery.
+See [backups](backups/) for some suggestions.

 ### Credits

 * This is based on the great work by mihailescu2m at [https://github.com/mihailescu2m/powerwall_monitor](https://github.com/mihailescu2m/powerwall_monitor).